 4. Freeze The Dough Balls

 You can now transfer these dough balls to the freezer to firm up – put the whole pan in the freezer.
-Once they are solid (several hours), you can remove the flat tray they are on and move to a freezer bag.
+Once they are solid (several hours), you can remove the flat tray they are on and move them to a freezer bag.
 It’s best to wait until just firm to move to a freezer bag otherwise they can stick to the pan.
 To prevent “freezer burn” you need to get them airtight – wrapping individual dough balls up in plastic wrap first is best.

 How long will it last in the freezer?